Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Quantization

 Of course, one could go one better and simply deny that classical computers as classical dynamical systems exist.
-For, as stipulated earlier, classical physics is false.
-An honest if blunt philosophy, this implies, like Deutsch's continuum exception, that Turing machines model nothing.
+For, as noted earlier, classical physics is false.
+An honest if blunt philosophy, this implies, like Deutsch's continuum exception, that Turing machines model nothing (at least, nothing classical; according to the Church-Turing principle, they model, that is, simulate all finitely realizable quantum systems).
 It also renders moot a variety of heretofore interesting questions in computer science and computational complexity theory, not least of which is the question concerning the relative efficiency of quantum versus classical computers.
-More importantly, denying that classical dynamical systems exist denies the mysterious relationship between quantum and classical physics, and therefore, between quantum and classical computers, and thus might not be the last word on the subject.
+More importantly, denying that classical dynamical systems exist denies the mysterious relationship between quantum and classical physics and therefore between quantum and classical computers, and thus is unlikely to be the last word on the subject.

 The CT principle is, as Deutsch says, a strong principle.
-Quantum and dequantum algorithms are actually beside the point; there is simply a universal machine.
-The issue taken up next is how this universal machine, or to avoid being accused of ontic pancomputationalism, this computer-science universe of finitely realizable systems, relates to the universe of physics.
+Quantum and dequantum (classical) algorithms are actually beside the point; there is simply a universal machine.
+The issue taken up next is how this universal machine, or to avoid being accused of ontic pancomputationalism, this computer-science universe of finitely realizable systems, relates to the universe of physics as understood by physicists.